Skip to content

 Removal

 Remove a stopped container with docker rm myApplication after stopping it.
-Remove an entire stack with cd myApplication && docker compose down.
+Remove an entire stack with cd stacks/myApplication && docker compose down.

 Updates